BhavyaJayaprakash/Project1-Netflix_Analysis/README.md

 These findings highlight the strengths of each platform that can guide users in selecting the service that aligns with their preferences.

+QUestion 2 : How are our users primarily watching netflix and is that different based on region or age group?

+QUestion 3 : Are basic, premium, standard users concentrated more in certain areas of the world?